oleksandr-balabanov/equivariant-posteriors/README.md

-# Uncertainty Quantification in Fine-Tuned LLMs Using LoRA Ensembles
+# Uncertainty quantification in fine-tuned LLMs using LoRA ensembles

 This repository contains the code associated with the paper:

-> Uncertainty Quantification in Fine-Tuned LLMs Using LoRA Ensembles
+> Uncertainty quantification in fine-tuned LLMs using LoRA ensembles
 >
 > Oleksandr Balabanov, Hampus Linander
 >